leonardootoni/protector/README.md

 # protector
 PHP Authenticator, Session Manager and Router Controller for vanilla PHP applications.

+It implements a MVC controler to manage routes, and give access to models and views predefined.

 This project is a boiler plate just havin all the basic setup to:

  - Requires Authentication